alt-romes/social-index-search-engine/README.md

 Easy access to your followers recent interests and an instant creation of a community, promoting a seamingless platform of interesting forgotten websites.

 This project also enables any individual to create their own personalized search engine.

+Thus, some of the main features are:

+- Personalized

 # The website